 A production supervisor for an engineering company sought disability benefits after aggravating a back injury when he fell down a flight of stairs.

 Ruiz pursued his claim for continued benefits in the federal courts, and the 7th U.S. Circuit Court of Appeals ruled against him in March.
 Ruiz v.
-Continental Casualty Co., 2005 U.S. App.
-LEXIS 4106 (7th Cir., March 11).
+Continental Casualty Co., 400 F.3d 986 (7th Cir.
+2005).

 The appeals court first addressed the standard of review appropriate to consideration of Continental’s determination under the ERISA law.
 The court found the analysis had two parts: